LagoLunatic/DSVEdit/README.txt

 * Viewing and editing enemy DNA (max HP, attack, items dropped, etc.)
 * Viewing and editing text
 * Viewing and editing items
+* Viewing and editing random chest item pools
 * Viewing and editing area maps
 * Viewing enemy sprites

 ### Requirements

+The path where DSVEdit is located must only have ASCII characters in it - the program will not launch if there are any unicode characters in it.

 Install Visual C++ Redistributable for Visual Studio 2015: https://www.microsoft.com/en-us/download/details.aspx?id=48145

-The path where DSVEdit is located must only have ASCII characters in it - the program will not launch if there are any unicode characters in it.

 ### How to open a game ROM